How to Read Your SSDI Denial Letter: What Each Section Means

 How to Read Your SSDI Denial Letter: What Each Section Means?

-What should I know about key sections of the denial letter?
+How can I understand the key sections of a denial letter?

 What to Do Next?